 Additionally, the team wants to A/B test some new assets for a digital marketing campaign.
 This test will take place only during the month of November, after which they’ll choose a winning campaign and apply those assets to all entities in their Yext account.
 They have randomly sorted entities into three test groups that span across regions and need a way to easily track how the three different test groups perform.
 Your job is to apply a unique label to each entity group so that you can start the test.

-Navigate to Knowledge Graph > Configuration > Folders.
+Navigate to Content > Configuration > Folders.

 - Click on Create Initial Structure.

 - Click on Structure Type to update from Universal Folder Structure (Default) to Entity Type Specific Folder Structure.

 - Click the Structure section to edit.
 Add a subfolder level under Restaurant and select “Region” to folder by state/region field.

 - Click Preview to make sure that your folder structure looks right.